new-ft/frontend-take-home-assignment/README.md

 If you found the core task to be relatively straightforward and are interested in going the extra mile, consider implementing the following optional features:

 - **Controlled component:** This means it should accept a `value` prop that controls the currently selected option.
 In addition, the component should also accept an `open` prop to allow the open/closed state of the dropdown menu to be controlled externally.
-- **Keyboard navigation:** Implement keyboard navigation to allow users to navigate through the dropdown menu using the arrow keys and select items using the enter key.
 - **Online Demo:** Deploy a live demo of your component using platforms like Netlify, Vercel, CodeSandbox etc.

 ### Delivery Instructions